Tories who attended Covid-era gathering should not be stripped of honours – Gove

 “Whether or not they should is a matter of legitimate public debate, but they do at the moment.”

-He added: “I just want to apologise to everyone really, who, looking at that image, will think ‘Well, these are people who were flouting the rules that were put in place to protect us all’.”
+He told Sky’s Sunday with Sophy Ridge programme: “I just want to apologise to everyone really, who, looking at that image, will think ‘Well, these are people who were flouting the rules that were put in place to protect us all’.”

+But former Conservative justice secretary Sir Robert Buckland said those implicated in the video should consider declining their honours.

+“I think that there’s still time for those individuals to consider their position… to potentially say, ‘thank you, but no thank you’.
+I think that might be absolutely the best way to go here,” he told Times Radio.

 In the footage, one attendee can be heard joking about Covid restrictions, saying: “As long as we don’t stream that we’re, like, bending the rules” before laughing while a man and woman hold hands and dance.